 - □ Generally, for a standard coverage decision on a request for a medical item or service, we will give you our answer within 14 calendar days of receiving your request.
 If your request is for a Medicare Part B prescription drug, we will give you an answer within 72 hours of receiving your request. - ^o For a request for a medical item or service, we can take up to 14 more calendar days ("an extended time period") under certain circumstances.
 If we decide to take extra days to make the coverage decision, we will tell you in writing.
 We can't take extra time to make a decision if your request is for a Medicare Part B prescription drug. - If you believe we should not take extra days, you can file a "fast complaint" about our decision to take extra days.
 When you file a fast complaint, we will give you an answer to your complaint within 24 hours.
-(For more information about the process for making complaints, including fast complaints, see Section 10 of this chapter.) - ^o If we do not give you our answer within 14 calendar days (or if there is an extended time period, by the end of that period), or 72 hours if your request is for a Part B prescription drug, you have the right to appeal.
-Section 5.3 below tells how to make an appeal. - □ If our answer is yes to part or all of what you requested, we must authorize or provide the coverage we have agreed to provide within 14 calendar days, or 72 hours if your request is for a Part B prescription drug, after we received your request.
-If we extended the time needed to make our coverage decision on your request for a medical item or service, we will authorize or provide the coverage by the end of that extended period. - □ If our answer is no to part or all of what you requested, we will send you a written statement that explains why we said no.
+(For more information about the process for making complaints, including fast complaints, see Section 11 of this chapter.) - If we do not give you our answer within 14 calendar days (or if there is an extended time period, by the end of that period), or 72 hours if your request is for a Part B prescription drug, you have the right to appeal.
+Section 6.3 below tells how to make an appeal. - □ If our answer is no to part or all of what you requested, we will send you a written statement that explains why we said no.

-STEP 3: If we say no to your request for coverage for medical care, you decide if you want to make an appeal.
+Step 3: If we say no to your request for coverage for medical care, you decide if you want to make an appeal.

-If we say no, you have the right to ask us to reconsider - and perhaps change - this decision by making an appeal.
-Making an appeal means making another try to get the medical care coverage you want.

-□ If you decide to make an appeal, it means you are going on to Level 1 of the appeals process (see Section 5.3 below).
+- If we say no, you have the right to ask us to reconsider and perhaps change this decision by making an appeal.
+Making an appeal means making another try to get the medical care coverage you want. - □ If you decide to make an appeal, it means you are going on to Level 1 of the appeals process (see Section 6.3 below).

-Section 5.3 Step-by-step: How to make a Level 1 Appeal (how to ask for a review of a medical care coverage decision made by our plan)

-Legal Terms An appeal to the plan about a medical care coverage decision is called a plan "reconsideration." ------------- ---
+Section 6.3 Step-by-step: How to make a Level 1 Appeal (how to ask for a review of a medical care coverage decision made by our plan) Legal Terms An appeal to the plan about a medical care coverage decision is called a plan "reconsideration."

-STEP 1: You contact us and make your appeal.
+Step 1: You contact us and make your appeal.
 If your health requires a quick response, you must ask for a "fast appeal."